Meet Alex Kirkham: Climate Project Innovation Lead – Energy

 Our Team

 In part of an ongoing series we meet the team behind Climate Connect Aotearoa.
-Meet Alex Kirkham, our new Climate Project Innovation Lead – Energy.
+Meet Alex Kirkham, our Climate Innovation Lead – Energy.

 Alex Kirkham CCA